Infant feeding: Using formula

 Infant formula may be used instead of or in addition to breast milk due to lifestyle choices, low milk supply, or other issues that prevent breastfeeding.
-If a child has a lactose intolerance, they may turn to soy based formulas or lactose-free formulas.
+If a child has lactose intolerance, the parents could turn to soy-based or lactose-free formulas.

-It is important to know that some foods are restricted for infants.
-For example, whether breast- or bottle-fed, infants do not need additional fluids during the first four months of life.
+It is important to know that some foods are restricted for infants; for example, whether breast- or bottle-fed, infants do not need additional fluids during the first four months of life.
 Excessive intake of extra fluids or supplements can have harmful effects.
 Fluids besides human breast milk or iron-enriched infant formula are not recommended.
 These substitutes, such as milk, juice, and water do not possess what the infant needs to grow and develop, cannot be digested correctly, and have a high risk of being contaminated.
 Water is acceptable only for mixing infant formula.
 Honey also must be avoided because there is a high risk of botulism.

-Breast milk is the safest thing to give, unless the mother is advised against it by a health care professional.
+Breastfeeding

-The frequency of breastfeeding varies amongst each mother-infant pair.
-Contributing factors are the age, weight, maturity, stomach capacity, and gastric emptying of the infant; as well as the storage capacity the mother has of breast milk.
+The frequency of breastfeeding varies among each mother–infant pair.
+Contributing factors are the age, weight, maturity, gastric capacity, and gastric emptying of the infant, as well as the mother's breast milk storage capacity.
 Typically, feedings occur eight to twelve times per day for breastfed infants.
 Early on, infants may not signal when they are hungry, so parents are taught to feed the infant every three hours during the day and every four hours during the night, even if waking the infant is required.
 The feedings will last 30–40 minutes in the beginning, or 15–20 minutes per breast if breastfeeding.
 As the infant matures, the feeding times shorten.
 Feeding often is important to promote normal growth and development, and maintain milk production in mothers who are breastfeeding.

+Solid foods

 Solid foods should not be introduced until four to six months of age.
 This is delayed because the infant is not able to digest solid foods properly.
 Infants are born with a reflex to suck milk in, they do not have the ability to push food away.
 So, if solids are given, it is considered forced feeding.

 Newborn

 Newborns typically consume half an ounce for the first 2 days after birth but will gradually increase to 1 or 3 ounces until 2 weeks after birth.
 They will begin to drink 2 to 3 ounces.
-You should expect to feed the baby every 8 to 12 times per day in a 24 hours span.
+One should expect to feed the baby every 8 to 12 times per day in a 24 hours span.
 Newborns will need to be fed throughout the night until their stomach can hold in more liquid and nutrition.